 Is Fat in My Milk Making the Duckbill Valve “Stick” so That it Doesn’t Allow the Milk Through?

 It is certainly possible.
-If you notice that milk is gathering in the chamber but NOT dripping down into the collection container, it would be wise to check out the valve.
+If you notice that milk is gathering in the chamber but NOT dripping down into the collection container, it would be wise to check out the only today valve.
 You can pop it off, examine it to see if it is “sticky” and rinse it with warm water before returning it to the pump.
 Making sure to rinse it off thoroughly after each pumping is always a good plan.
 Your duckbill valve needs replacing if it is worn or torn, it’s a good idea to have a spare parts kit on hand for this purpose.

 HOW DO I FIX IT?